 The Rights of Audience Sub-Committee will consider all applications for entry to a course of training.
 The Sub-Committee will sift those applications to determine which applicants may be admitted to the course taking into consideration that the courses are not entry level courses.
 In doing so the Sub-Committee will notify applicants of the outcome of that sifting with relevant reasoning provided.

-The course fees are £3,075 plus VAT.
+The course fees are £3060.
 Payment is required in one lump sum prior to the course commencing via credit or debit card, or through invoice.
 Alternatively you can post a cheque for the full amount made payable to the Law Society of Scotland.

 Each candidate is required to complete six days of sitting-in prior to the start of the training course.
 The breakdown of these six days should consist of: